-Research Tools: A candidate for the Doctor of Music Education degree is required to demonstrate proficiency in statistics or computer science; at the discretion of the student's graduate advisory committee, the candidate may be required to demonstrate a reading knowledge of one modern foreign language.
-The School of Music prescribes the following sequence for the statistics requirement: REF 602, REF 761, REF 762.
-Candidates for the Doctor of Philosophy degree in music education must comply with the language requirements as specified in the School of Music Doctoral Handbook.
+Research Tools: Candidates for the Doctor of Philosophy degree in music education must comply with the language requirements as specified in the School of Music Doctoral Handbook.
 Further research tools for Ph.D. candidates will be determined by the candidate's advisory committee.